[HISTORY: Adopted by the Board of Commissioners of the Township of Lower Moreland 3-12-2019 by Ord. No. 741. Amendments noted where applicable.]

 Section 101.1, Title, shall be amended by the insertion of "Lower Moreland Township."

-Section 106.2, Inspections, shall be amended by the addition of the following: "Providing that nothing herein shall be intended to supersede or supplant the procedure for removal of fire hazards set forth in Act of 1927, P.L.
+Section 106.2, Inspections, shall be amended by the addition of the following: "Nothing herein shall be intended to supersede or supplant the procedure for removal of fire hazards set forth in Act of 1927, P.L.
 450, No. 291, § 3, as amended, where such procedure shall be followed by the Pennsylvania State Police or its assistants."

 Editor's Note: See 35 P.S. § 1183.